MFK Kravaře

 MFK Kravaře is a Czech football club located in the town of Kravaře in the Moravian-Silesian Region.
-As of 2021/22, it plays in the sixth tier of Czech football.
+As of 2023/24, it plays in the fifth tier of Czech football.
 The club has taken part in the Czech Cup numerous times, reaching the second round in 1998–99.

 The club operated with the lowest budget of all clubs competing in the Czech Fourth Division in the 2012–13 season.
 They were relegated at the end of the season.